Farm Household Allowance

 - the size, scale and permanency of your farm activity

-Watch our video to find out more about eligibilty.
+Watch our Farm Household Allowance videos to find out more about eligibilty.

 Financial advisors can help you do this.
 The assessment looks at your, your partner’s and your farm’s financial position.